However beautiful the strategy, you should occasionally look at the results.

 Who am I?

-I'm a compliance attorney turned product builder.
-I spent 15 years translating complex rules into workable processes at banks and public affairs firms.
+I spent 15 years translating complex rules into workable processes in banking and public affairs.
 Lobbying disclosure, insider trading, pay-to-play restrictions, foreign client due diligence.
-I've filed the forms, built the tracking systems, and explained the rules.
+I've filed the forms, built the tracking systems, and explained the rules to people who needed to follow them.

 Now I'm building the tools I wish I'd had.